wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/WebrootArrangements.md

 #### Arrangment 3

 You have a lot of user generated assets and multiple webroots/webserver machines in your architecture.
 To run with that configuration you need to have the following settings.
 If your application is a joomla application then you will likely have user assets generated in the "images" directory and so that configuration will be arranged like this.
-When assets are peristed to the cloud that means that they are written to the object store and mounted into your webroot.
+When assets are peristed to the datastore that means that they are written to the object store and mounted into your webroot using a tool like rclone.
 This is not ideal but it is a solution.
 Your first preference should be to offload your user generated assets to an object store at an application level using a plugin or an extension of some sort but if that is not possible you can get by like this in a lot of cases.

 ```SYNC_WEBROOTS="1"```
 ```DIRECTORIES_TO_MOUNT="images"```